omshukla03/Quiz-Game/README.md

-# 🎮 Simple Minds - Quiz Game
+# 🎮 Quick Quiz - Quiz Game

-Welcome to **Simple Minds**, a fun and interactive quiz game built with **Java Swing**.
+Welcome to **Quick Quiz**, a fun and interactive quiz game built with **Java Swing**.
 Test your knowledge and challenge your brain with this engaging quiz app! 🧠✨

 ---